 How can you prevent Yeast Infection?

 They say prevention is better than cure.
 The following are the methods to prevent Yeast Infection in your body.

 - Keep it dry.

 Cleanliness is as always important.
 Make sure to prevent yeast from spreading by keeping your skin clean and dry.
 Wash your genital area with mild soap daily and wear dry underclothes.
 Needless to say, wash and dry your clothes to avoid exposure to moisture which results in yeast accumulation.

-Boost your health with including vegetables in your diet.
+Boost your health by including vegetables in your diet.
 Have food that has plenty of protein.
 Probiotic foods are good for fighting yeast infections and other similar conditions.
-Also consumption of Fermented foods such as yogurt, kombucha and other diary products will increase the immune system and protect intestine from yeast infections.
-However avoid sugar and processed food as it can increase the yeast growth
+Also, consumption of Fermented foods such as yogurt, kombucha and other dairy products will increase the immune system and protect the intestine from yeast infections.
+However, avoid sugar and processed food as it can increase the yeast growth

 - Know Your Allergies